 - Also omit your tendancy to use “by” – as in “Promote my brand by developing a look book to – that look book you are all amped about?
 That, my friend is a tactic.
 What you DO with that look book is your strategy.

-Example: Promote Lottie Lingerie through personalized pitches to 50 UK-based lingerie bloggers
+Example: Promote Lottie Lingerie through personalized pitches to 50 UK-based style bloggers

 Oh tactics…these are the specific “who’s” and “whats” that define your program and plan.
 Seems silly it took so long to get here, right?
 But here we are.
 Tactics are specifics, they are action items.